 Elizabeth Arden PRevage clinical lash and brow enhancing serum

-On the pricier end of the market this brow and lash serum (swiped across the lash line or brows) uses a combination of vitamins A, C and E, peptides and lash conditioners to support the natural lash cycle, for glossier and less dry-looking lashes.
-While the brand says it’s not intended to prevent hair loss or promote growth, but that you can see an improvement in condition in as little as two weeks, we think it’s best suited for anyone with very parched, damaged lashes looking to recondition them.
-However, after a month of painting it on, we did notice that our lashes looked longer and felt more robust too – a great choice for anyone who wears false lashes frequently to help condition your natural lashes.
+Creeping into the pricier end of the market, this brow and lash serum uses a combination of vitamins A, C and E, peptides and conditioners to support the natural lash cycle, for glossier and less dry-looking lengths.
+While the brand says it’s not intended to prevent hair loss or promote growth, they do claim that you can see an improvement in condition in as little as two weeks.

 Vichy LiftActiv anti-aging serum 10 eyes and lashes

 More of a multi-tasker, this eye serum-meets-lash booster aims to target signs of ageing around the entire eye area.
 It’s a much less fiddly application than the paint-on lash serums, so a great option for anyone looking for a multi-purpose, fast option.